SABS-R3/scientific-computing/hugo_site/content/unit_1_linear_algebra/04-LU-decomposition.md

 Thus, the LU algorithm proceeds as follows:

-1. Begin with the left-most column $i=0$, find an appropriate pivot (e.g. maximum entry in the colum) and designate this row as the pivot row.
+1. Begin with the left-most column $i=0$, find an appropriate pivot (e.g. maximum entry in the column) and designate this row as the pivot row.
 Interchange this row with row
    $i$, and store the pivot row index as $p_i$.
 Use row replacements to create zeros below the pivot.
 Create the corresponding column for $L$ by dividing by the pivot value.